Murder charge for Ohio deputy in Casey Goodson Jr. shooting

 The Ohio sheriff's deputy who fatally shot Casey Goodson Jr. in the back five times has been charged with murder and reckless homicide

-COLUMBUS, Ohio -- The Ohio sheriff's deputy who fatally shot Casey Goodson Jr. in the back five times was charged Thursday with murder in an encounter that led to racial justice protests, yet is still largely unexplained and involved no body camera or dash cam footage.
+COLUMBUS, Ohio -- The Ohio sheriff’s deputy who shot Casey Goodson Jr. in the back five times was charged with murder Thursday, as Goodson’s family also filed a federal civil rights lawsuit and the now-retired deputy publicly shared details of what happened from his perspective for the first time.

-Goodson was not the subject of the fugitive search.
-U.S. Marshal Peter Tobin initially said Meade, who has since retired, confronted Goodson after Goodson drove by and waved a gun at the deputy, but he later withdrew those comments, saying they’d been based on “insufficient information.”

-Tobin also said Meade was “not performing a mission” for the marshals at the time of the shooting.
+The December 2020 shooting of Goodson, who was Black, by longtime deputy Jason Meade, who is white, led to protests in Columbus and many lingering questions, in part because the killing wasn’t recorded on body or dash camera footage.

+Meade’s lawyer says the deputy fired when Goodson pointed a gun at him.
+Goodson’s family has never denied that Goodson might have been carrying a gun, but has noted he also had a license to carry a firearm.

+Meade followed Goodson on foot as Goodson walked toward a house, with Goodson carrying a gun in his right hand and a plastic bag in his left, the statement said.
+Meade identified himself as an officer and ordered Goodson to show his hands, according to Meade's account.
+He thought Goodson was about to comply when Goodson turned and lifted his right arm back, pointing the gun at the deputy, the statement said.

+Meade "commanded Mr. Goodson to once again 'drop the gun,' and when that command was ignored, and while the gun was pointing at Mr. Meade, he, in fear for his life as well as those inside the house, fired his weapon at Mr. Goodson," the statement said.

 Relatives say Goodson was opening the door to his grandmother’s house at the time he was shot.
-Officials said that a gun was recovered from the scene but have not provided further details.
+Investigators said that a gun was recovered from the scene but have not provided further details.

 The Franklin County coroner said in March that Goodson had been shot five times in the back.